 So selenium has a lot going for it.

 But how do you know if you're too low?
 There's no easy way to know without a lab test.
-Moreover, dietary selenium intake varies around the world.
+Moreover, dietary intake of this mineral varies around the world.
 One person may be getting enough from the diet will another may not.
 If you're consuming a diet consisting mostly of processed convenience foods, you could be too low in selenium.

-Selenium can be found in plant foods (such as nuts, seeds, grains), meats and seafood.
+It can be found in plant foods (such as nuts, seeds, grains), meats and seafood.
 However, the selenium of soils varies widely.
-This means that foods grown in selenium-poor soils will have less selenium in them.
+This means that foods grown in selenium-poor soils will have less in them.

-Because there's such a wide variance in selenium levels among the world's population, it might be advisable to take supplemental selenium, such as 200 micrograms of selenium as "selenomethionine".
+Because there's such a wide variance in selenium levels among the world's population, it might be advisable to take it as a supplement, such as 200 micrograms of selenium as "selenomethionine".
 High-quality multi-vitamin/mineral formulas contain this.

 Given the association between low selenium and a multitude of diseases, including PCOS, a multi-mineral supplement sounds like a good idea.